mvalim165/mvalim165.github.io/index.md

 <iframe src="/sf_districts_bokeh.html" width="100%" height="600" frameborder="0"></iframe>

-The drug-related crime has become increasingly more unevenly distributed through out the city, which is showcased in the interactive figure above.
+The drug-related crime has become increasingly unevenly distributed, which is showcased in the interactive figure above.
 By looking at the yearly district distributions, the focus on just a few districts is clear.
 Since 2020, over 50 % of drug-related crime has been recorded in Tenderloin.

 To understand this location even better, the map below offers more insights: